+This is a bot that uses AI intelligence to help the customer with their shopping.
 In such situations, chatbots can assist them just like a salesperson would if they were in a retail store.

 Along with solving basic customer issues, chatbots can also ask questions to understand the buying preferences of your customers and recommend relevant products to them accordingly.